 Telecom Egypt permises - Creative Commons via Wikimedia

-In August, Telecom Egypt signed with India's Airtel Company a memorandum of understanding to enhance cooperation in the maritime cable domain.
+CAIRO - 6 August 2018: Telecom Egypt signed on Monday with India's Airtel company a memo of understanding to enhance cooperation in the maritime cable domain.

 Airtel’s global network portfolio includes ownership of i2i submarine cable system connecting Chennai to Singapore, consortium ownership of SMW4 submarine cable system connecting Chennai and Mumbai to Singapore and Europe, and new cable system investments like Asia America Gateway, India Middle East & Western Europe, Unity, EIG and East Africa Submarine System.